Janis M. Miller

 - Effects of dietary intake, type and amount of beverages, in relation to lower urinary tract symptoms such as overactive bladder or urge incontinence

-Dr. Miller's expertise lies in the treatment of pelvic floor disorders in women, such as pelvic organ prolapse, incontinence, or pain.
-As an investigator within the Pelvic Floor Research Group at the University of Michigan Health System, an internationally recognized team working to improve the understanding and treatment of pelvic floor disorders, Dr. Miller is part of the team whose research findings have produced cutting edge prevention and treatment strategies in nursing practice.
-In her own practice as a Nurse Practitioner, Dr. Millers draws on her particular expertise, working at the Taubman Obstetrics & Gynecology pelvic floor specialty clinic, which includes the Michigan Healthy Healing after Delivery Program.
+Dr. Miller's expertise lies in the treatment of pelvic floor disorders in women, such as pelvic organ prolapse or incontinence, and in investigating the underlying causative factors.
+She is a part of the Pelvic Floor Research Group at the University of Michigan, an internationally recognized team working to improve the understanding and treatment of pelvic floor disorders.
+In her clinical practice as a Nurse Practitioner, Dr. Millers draws on her particular expertise, seeing patients at the Taubman Obstetrics & Gynecology pelvic floor specialty clinic, which includes the Michigan Healthy Healing after Delivery Program.
+Additionally, Dr. Miller collaborates with an exciting team of investigators at Panzi Hospital and at the Evangelical University in Africa, in Bukavu, Democratic Republic of Congo.
+She has helped to launch the International Center for Advanced Research and Training (ICART) in Bukavu.

 Current Research Grants and Programs:

-- U01NR004061 15A1 (Harlow, Miller Co-Investigator) 5/1/09 – 4/30/14 Perimenopause, Bone and Arthritis in African Americans Common Name: Study of Women’s Health Across the Nation (SWAN IV Michigan) Goal: To continue to characterize the impact of menopause among Caucasian and African American women in relation to bone status, arthritis and blood pressure.
-This well-known longitudinal trial, nearly two decades in operation, now for the first time includes survey data on prolapse.
-The relationship of prolapsed to prior well-documented life events, such as lifestyle, hormonal and obstetric information, will greatly enhance our knowledge about risk factors and natural history.
+- Study of Women’s Health Across the Nation SWAN V: (SWAN V Michigan) (Co-I) NIH/NINR Goal: This well-known longitudinal trial, nearly two decades in operation, originally was designed to study the natural history of the transition to menopause.
+On renewal, the cohort of women is followed into old age and now includes survey data on prolapse.
+The relationship of prolapse to prior well-documented life events, such as lifestyle, hormonal and obstetric information, will greatly enhance our knowledge about risk factors and natural history.

 Notable Awards / Honors